 How to Use Apple Butter

 It may come as a surprise, but apple butter is actually quite versatile.
 It can be used in both sweet and savory dishes.
+Here are a few uses for apple butter:

 - Spread on bread or toast, muffins, or english muffins